-My gender identity is FTM or transman/guy and I transitioned over 12 yrs ago.
+My gender identity is FTM or transman/guy and I transitioned over 16 yrs ago.
 I use masculine pronouns - he/him/his.
 My life before transition was very tumultuous and at times, tragic.
-My sense of humor is tool #1 in my survival kit (although it doesn't tend to show on profiles), I don't know what I'd do without laughter.
-I like spending time with people who I can laugh with until my cheeks hurt.
-I don't meet people like that very often.
+Persistence is tool #1 in my survival kit, sometimes my relisience surprises me.
+Laughter is a close second for tools that make life bearable.
+I don't know what I'd do without it.
+I like spending time with people with whom I can laugh until my cheeks hurt.
+Unfortunately, I don't meet people like that very often.
+I learned this lesson when I was in a relationship with someone who rarely even smiles.

 My interests are relatively fluid but don't change so quickly that I don't finish things.
 I love nature, camping, swimming in Ithaca's gorges, fishing, buidling things, gardening, bird watching, musical theatre, riding my motorcycle around the beautiful Finger Lakes countryside.
 I love being able to share my interests with my partner but don't think we have to like all of the same things.